1701/d/docs/cmp/index.md

 ### Variants

 1. **Browser based** API: Usage based on an already established user authentication stored within the respective browser (ex-ante)
-2. **Server based** API: Usage based on a authentication token acquired via a netID Partner specific Single Sign-on.
+2. **Server based** API: Usage based on a authentication token acquired via a Single Sign-on.

 The distinction browser vs. server-based refers mainly to how active users are authenticated prior to API usage/from where the APIs are being called.